paulrouget/servo-embedding-api/README.md

   are forwarded to the pipeline (scroll, mouse, (keys events will be different))
 - passive: used to preview a pipeline.
 Its size does affect the pipeline.
 - headless: not graphic output

+## Web Extensions implementation

+The Web Extension API can be implemented by combining:
+- The Servo embedding API (script injection, WebRequestManager, browserAction, …)
+- Servo API consumer code (for example, tabs management, bookmarks, …)
+- runtime code (for example, native windows, part of the WE runtime API, …)

+## WebDriver

+- can we implement (part of?) webdriver on top of the embedding api?